deut-erium/SSES/README.md

 - get_pubkeys() fails:
   - Status code: EXIT_FAILURE
   - Explanation: This indicates that there was an error in extracting public keys from the path given

-- accept() fails:
-  - Status code: EXIT_FAILURE
-  - Explanation: This indicates that there was an error in accepting an incoming connection.

-- pthread_create() fails:
-  - Status code: EXIT_FAILURE
-  - Explanation: This indicates that there was an error in creating a new thread to handle a client connection.

-- pthread_detach() fails:
-  - Status code: EXIT_FAILURE
-  - Explanation: This indicates that there was an error in detaching a thread.

 - Successful execution:
   - Status code: 0